jincreator/kakaotalk/README.md

- python wrapper of KakaoTalk LOCO protocol
+ python wrapper of KakaoTalk
 =====

-Main functions for LOCO protocol
+This library provides a pure Python interface for the LOCO protocol of KakaoTalk.

 Copyright (c) 2013 Kim Tae Hoon